 Define area of element to polygonize: generates a polyline based on a portion of an element.
-The portion is defined using a 'from' and a 'to' point.
+Define the portion by clicking a 'from' and a 'to' point.

 Enter reference point: identifies a point on the element as the start point for the new element.
-This start point is determined by clicking a point on the element and entering an offset value between it and the nearest significant point (displayed as an arrow).
+To define this start point, click a point on the element and enter the offset between this point and the nearest significant point (displayed as an arrow).